ArtskydJ/jpc-autonomous-framework/README.md

 If you want to add/modify/delete code; go ahead, then make a pull request, and tell me what your code does.

 If you have a question; create an issue on github.
 That way, the community can be involved.
-Please check the documentation to avoid utter humiliation. ;)
+Please check the documentation to avoid embarrassment. ;-)

 If you find a bug; create an issue on github, or fix it and send a pull request.
 Or both.